NexusMutual/docs/docs/resources/glossary.md

 An amount of loss a cover holder bears before a claim can be made.
 Used where small losses are expected in normal operation, such as validator penalties.

 **Proof of loss**
 The evidence a claimant provides.
-Most cover requires it upfront, recorded when the cover is bought, so the covered addresses or positions are fixed before any loss occurs.
+Most cover requires it upfront, recorded when the cover is bought.
+A cover holder can edit it while the cover is active and during the grace period that follows, up until any loss event.

 **Quota share**
 An arrangement where the Mutual takes an agreed share of another cover provider's risk, and pays that share of their claims.